duchuy1452/mock-agent/WEBSOCKET_MESSAGES.md

 - **Full Regeneration**: Any slide update regenerates the entire PowerPoint with all slides
 - **Real-time Updates**: WebSocket provides live status updates during generation
 - **Template Support**: Uses uploaded template or creates new presentation
+- **Data Preview**: Each slide includes calculated table preview with real data
+- **Smart Formatting**: Automatic currency, percentage, and number formatting
+- **Live Table Preview**: See exactly how the table will look before downloading

 ## 📊 **Slide Table Structure:**